 Download – Complete Checklist for motivating lazy employees

 You’re only as good as the company you keep–at least that’s how the old saying goes.
 The company you keep is also the company that you build when you’re a small business owner.
 If you’re lucky, you’ve found good employees and hired them.
 You may have had to deal with a toxic employee in the past if you’re not as lucky.
 But what about those employees that aren’t toxic yet still underperform?
+How to deal with lazy employees?
 Dealing with Lazy employees can be exhausting!

 Types of Lazy Employees